dire.py

 # Create 2D visualization

-if self.dimension == 2:
+if self.n_components == 2:

 # Create dataframe for plotting

-datadf = pd.DataFrame(self._layout, columns=['x', 'y'])
+datadf = pd.DataFrame(self._layout, columns=["x", "y"])

 # Add labels if provided